At the Service of Building Up the Church – Our Ministry Tracks

 “The eternal Father, in accordance with the utterly gratuitous and mysterious design of his wisdom and goodness, created the whole universe and chose to raise up men to share in his own divine life” (CCC 759).
 A plan born in the Father’s heart: from the genesis of life itself, to the last prophet of the Jewish people, the grand sweep of salvation history is unfolded in the 46 books of the Old Testament.
 The Covenants, the Commandments, and the promise of a Chosen One form the subject of this workshop, to give catechists a sense of the provident hand of God over our past, our present, and our eternal destiny.

-Mother Church insists that catechesis that truly evangelizes hearts, and that meets souls in the place of greatest need, must be unshakably centered upon He who is our beginning and our end – Jesus Christ.
-We teach Jesus, and everything we teach, we teach in reference to Him.
+Mother Church insists that catechesis that truly evangelizes hearts, and that meets souls in the place of greatest need, must be unshakably centered upon Him who is our beginning and our end – Jesus Christ.
+We teach Jesus, and everything we teach, we teach in reference to Him, thus teaching Christo-centrically.
 Come explore how to unfold the life-giving truths of our faith with Jesus placed clearly at the center of all things: our teaching content, our teaching methods, and our own personal witness to others whom God has called us to love.

 Hidden within plain sight in every liturgy is the heart of catechesis – the mystery of Christ’s earthly vocation to return us to the Father’s loving embrace.
 A deeply Catholic catechesis seeks to uncover the profound meaning of the words, signs, and movements of worship to enlighten and enliven every truth we teach.
 Understanding the relationship between liturgy and catechesis is vital to forming souls – and to helping those we teach discover the peace and joy of their salvation.

 This workshop sharpens a few of your philosophical tools for teaching the faith.
-We begin with a review of what philosophy is, why catechists need it, and ways that theologians use it.
-Philosophy, far from putting our lessons out of reach of our audience, actually appeals to our disciples’ reason; it helps us explain doctrine so that it “makes sense,” rather than just falling back on, “because I said so.”
-This workshop will provide examples of this philosophical approach to catechetical topics, and explore how our understanding of the distinction between nature and person helps us prepare our disciples to answer Jesus’ crucial question to His apostles, and to each one of us, “Who do you say that I am?”
+Philosophy, far from putting our lessons out of reach of our audience, actually appeals to the reason of those we teach; it helps us explain doctrine so that it “makes sense,” rather than just falling back on, “because I said so.”
+This workshop will provide examples of philosophically approaching the faith by exploring both a Catholic and a secular worldview, as well as what these two approaches mean for the human person, ultimately helping us prepare our learners to answer Jesus’ crucial question to His apostles and to each one of us, “Who do you say that I am?”

 In order to pass on the truths of Faith in season and out, the catechist must be securely grounded in Christ.
 This workshop will consider the richness of the Catholic spiritual life as it pertains specifically to the life of the catechist.
 Prayer is not the “last ditch effort” of defense for us as catechists, but our first line of defense - the wings on which every effort should soar.
 Our society often has trouble recognizing that the invisible spiritual realities are in fact “more real,” and certainly more lasting, than the physical realities we touch, see, hear, and experience daily.
 A review of the spiritual tools of the trade is thus appropriate to help us as catechists joyfully incorporate prayer as our first, middle, and last act of the day, and of the teaching session, creating an environment for catechesis that is permeated by prayer.